samaira23/Guidewire2026_GiveInternshipPlease/usage.md

-# SafetyNet App - Usage Guide
+# Indregis - Usage Guide

 This document outlines how to run, use, and test the SafetyNet Full-stack application.